Our double materiality methodology

 The Double Materiality Assessment (DMA) process

-Our DMA process followed ESRS standards, mapping Glanbia’s business model and value chain to identify stakeholder groups and understand how our operations impact people, communities, and the environment.
+Our DMA is required by the Corporate Sustainability Reporting Directive (CSRD) and aligns with the guidance set out in the European Sustainability Reporting Standards (ESRS).
+The process involves mapping Glanbia’s business model and value chain to identify stakeholder groups and understand how our operations impact people, communities and the environment.

 Setting the scene